 - 1. A question about reading comprehension: this question will show me you UNDERSTOOD the reading you did - 2.
 A question about your opinion on something: This will show me you THOUGHT ABOUT and CONSIDERED the reading you did - 3.
-A question applying these concepts to a real-world Social Work scenario: This will show me you can APPLY what you learn to your life and the work you do as a Social Worker and beyond
+A question applying these concepts to a real-world Social Work scenario: This will show me you can APPLY what you learn to your life and work as a Social Worker and beyond

-Due: Each week Tuesday 12:40pm prior to class starting
+Due: Each week Tuesday by 5pm before class